boyg/Hangman/scrabble/README.md

 # Hangman
-The objective of the game is to guess all of the letters of the secret word correctly before running out of guesses.
-The user may choose to play with or without hints by commenting out the appropriate code in the main of `hangman.py`.
+The objective of the game is to gain as many points as possible across all hands.
+## Dealing
+- The player is dealt a hand of `HAND_SIZE` letters of the alphabet, chosen at random.
+This may include multiple instances of a particular letter
+- The player arranges the hand into as many words as they want out of the letters, but using each letter at most once
+- Some letters may remain unused, though the size of the hand when a word is played does affect its score
-## Rules
+## Scoring
-- If the user is playing with hints, they may enter an asterisk `*` to see possible answers based on what they have guessed correctly so far.
-- If user inputs a character not in the alphabet or a letter already guessed, they lose a warning.
-- If user has no warnings left, they lose a guess.
-- If the user inputs a consonant not in the word, they lose 1 guess.
-- If the user inputs a vowel not in the word, they lose 2 guesses.
-- If they win, their total score is the number of guesses remaining multiplied by the number of unique letters in the word.
+- The score for the hand is the sum of the score for each word formed
+- The score for a word is the product of:
+-- The sum of the points for letters in the word
+-- The max of 7 * `word_length` - 3 * (`n` - `word_length`) and 1

 ## Credits
-This project was inspired by problem set 2 of [MIT 6.0001](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/).
+This project was inspired by problem set 3 of [MIT 6.0001](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-0001-introduction-to-computer-science-and-programming-in-python-fall-2016/).
 Functions `load_words`, `choose_word`, and `is_word_guessed`, as well as the function docstrings were taken from the skeleton code supplied.
 The rest of the code was written independently by me.
 ## Example
 ```
 Loading word list from file...